lara-press/docs/filters.md

 <a name="filters-with-app-helper-function"></a>
 ## Using Filters with the App Helper Function

-Of course you can also hook into Wordpress filters using the app helper function.
+Of course you can also hook into WordPress filters using the app helper function.

 ```php
 app('filters')->listen('the_content', function($content) {